Penn State students receive four types of student aid: grants, scholarships, loans, and federal work-study.

 - Alternative educational loans, see Penn State's student aid website.

-Federal Work-Study awards are based on a student's financial need and allows students to earn money towards their school expenses.
-Work-study earnings are not applied directly to a student's semester bill because work-study students receive a paycheck.
-Read more
+Federal Work-Study awards are based on financial need and allow students to earn money toward their school expenses.
+Work-study earnings are not applied directly to students' semester bills.
+Students are paid $9.50/hour bi-weekly.